syncfusion-content/flutter-docs/Flutter/chart/axis-types.md

 **auto**

-When the value of [`rangePadding`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartAxis/rangePadding.html) property is [`auto`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartRangePadding-class.html), the horizontal numeric axis takes none as padding calculation, while the vertical numeric axis takes normal as padding calculation.
+When the value of [`rangePadding`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartAxis/rangePadding.html) property is [`auto`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartRangePadding-class.html), the horizontal numeric axis takes none for padding calculation, whereas the vertical numeric axis takes normal for padding calculation.
 This is also the default value of rangePadding.

 {% highlight dart %}